Computational-Plant-Science/plantit/docs/md/developer_docs/defining_workflows.md

       - cowsaid.txt
 ```

-PlantIT will prompt users of your workflow to select input and output locations in the CyVerse Data Store.
+PlantIT will prompt users of your workflow to select an input file from the CyVerse Data Store, providing the given shared file as a default.